Lolindhir/PnP/src/assets/rules/classes/Fighter.md

 ### Level 2: Action Surge
 You can push yourself beyond your normal limits for a moment.
 On your turn, you can take one additional action, except the Magic action.
 Once you use this feature, you must finish a Short or Long rest before you can use it again.
 Starting at 17th level, you can use it twice before a rest, but only once on the same turn.

+### Level 2: Special Training
+Your are trained to excel on and off the battlefield.

+**Second Wind usage.** When you make an ability check, you can expend a use of your Second Wind to push yourself towards success.
+Rather than regaining Hit Points, you roll 1d10 and add the number rolled to the ability check.
+If it's a check the DM will tell you the outcome of, you can do this after you know that you failed the check.
+If the check still fails, this use of Second Wind isn't expended.

+**Special Battle Maneuver.** If you have or gain the Combat Superiority Feature (for example Fighter Level 3 or Superior Technique Fighting Style), you learn the *Commanding Presence*, *Scout Training*, *Tactical Assessment*, or *Trained Body* maneuver (your choice).
+This maneuver doesn't count against the number of maneuvers you know.

 ### Level 3: Fighter Subclass